pq-code-package/mlkem-native/REFERENCE.md

 Relation to reference implementation
 ====================================

-mlkem-native is a fork of the ML-KEM [reference implementation](https://github.com/pq-crystals/kyber).
+mlkem-native is a fork of the ML-KEM reference implementation[^REF].

 The following gives an overview of the major changes: